seiyoshida-lab/seiyoshida-lab.github.io/_pages/research.md

 </head>
 <body>
 <p class="main">
-  Our lab has revealed the molecular mechanism of macropniocytosis and the physiological relevance in the past 5 years (see our publications).
-While continuing the cell biology research as our main direction, we are trying to apply our findings for other fields, such as immunology, cancer biology, and nephrology. <br/>
+  Our lab has revealed the molecular mechanism of macropinocytosis and the physiological relevance in the past 5 years (see our publications).
+While continuing the cell biology research as our main direction, we are trying to apply our findings to other fields, such as immunology, cancer biology, and nephrology. <br/>
-    <br/>Macropinocytosis is a large-scale endocytosis, by which cells can ingest or “drink” extracellular nutrients efficiently.
+    <br/>Macropinocytosis is large-scale endocytosis, by which cells can ingest or “drink” extracellular nutrients efficiently.
 We have shown that growth factor stimulation induces macropinocytosis and revealed the molecular mechanism (JCS 2009, Frontiers 2015).
 Growth factor receptor signaling and the overall metabolic status of the cell are coordinated in the cytoplasm by the mechanistic target-of-rapamycin complex-1 (mTORC1), which positively regulates protein synthesis and negatively regulates molecular salvage pathways such as autophagy.  <br/>
  </p>
 </body>
 </html>